Hand injuries are one of the most common orthopedic injuries. There is a broad spectrum of patterns of injuries by the hand.

 A fracture or dislocation of the hand include may present with pain, swelling, stiffness, weakness, deformity, and loss of coordination.
 Involvement of a nerve may lead to numbness and tingling sensation.

-Examination may reea tenderness, swelling, deformity, crepitus, and instability.
+The examination may reveal tenderness, swelling, deformity, crepitus, and instability.

 Bone loss is a frequent finding in massive hand injuries.
 Bone grafting, early or delayed is used for bone loss.